-IPSCO Tubulars is a U.S. domestic producer of seamless and welded OCTG and line pipe products, with an annual production capacity of 450,000 metric tons of steel bars, 400,000 metric tons of seamless pipe and 1,000,000 metric tons of welded pipes, and production facilities spread throughout the country.
+IPSCO Tubulars Inc. is a U.S. domestic producer of seamless and welded OCTG and line pipe products, with an annual production capacity of 450,000 metric tons of steel bars, 400,000 metric tons of seamless pipe and 1,000,000 metric tons of welded pipes, and production facilities spread throughout the country.

-Agreement to build welded pipe plant in West Siberia
+Agreement to build a welded pipe plant in West Siberia

 On February 5, 2019 Tenaris entered into an agreement with PAO Severstal to build a welded pipe plant to produce OCTG products in the Surgut area, West Siberia, Russian Federation.
 Tenaris holds a 49% interest in the company, while PAO Severstal owns the remaining 51%.
-The commencement of the project is subject to regulatory approvals and other customary conditions.
+The regulatory approvals and other customary conditions have been already obtained.
 The plant, which is estimated to require an investment of \$240 million and a two-year construction period, is planned to have an annual production capacity of 300,000 tons.

-16 Business combinations
+17 Business combinations